kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 ### Week 12

-- Release day
-- Continue managing release timing in case of delay
+- This is release week!
+  - Keep CNCF in the loop with any potential delays to the release
-- Publish the blog
+- Publish release blog
-- Help identify release team and community members for media interview requests

 ### Week 13

 - Release retrospective participation
-- Follow-up support with the media
-- Obtain media coverage report from the CNCF team
+- Update this document!